 I don't like to use PayPal.
 Can I pay another way?

 You actually don't need a PayPal account to pay with credit card.
 When you register, follow the PayPal link, but choose the "Pay with credit card" option instead of going through PayPal.
 You may also mail in a check.
 If you choose that option, you will be given instructions on who to make it out to and where to send it.
 If paying with check, please send your payment within ONE WEEK of registering.
+Please note: Last day for mail-in payment is April 19.
 We cannot accept cash for registration payment.